Calculates numerical filter values for features. For a list of features, use listFilterMethods.

 ensemble filter method (in a list).
 The ensemble method will use the simple

 methods to calculate its ranking.
-See listFilterEnsembleMethods()
+See listFilterEnsembleMethods() for

 available ensemble methods.